Search by name, year or event

 1568 - Mary Queen of Scots, flees to England from Scotland and is imprisoned by Elizabeth.

-1569 - Elizabeth I approved Sunday sports
+1569 - Elizabeth I approves Sunday sports

-1577 - -1580 Francis Drake sails around the world in the Golden Hind.
+1577 - - 1580 Francis Drake sails around the world in the Golden Hind.

-1579 - Francis, Duke of Alencon, secretly comes to England, to try and marry Elizabeth.
+1579 - Francis, Duke of Alencon, secretly comes to England to try and marry Elizabeth.

 1584 - Sir Walter Raleigh founds the first American colony and names it Virginia after Elizabeth the Virgin Queen

-1586 - Mary Queen of Scots, is sent to trial.
+1586 - Mary Queen of Scots, who had fled from Scotland to England, is implicated in the Babington plot and is sent to trial.

 1587 - Mary, Queen of Scots, is executed at Fotheringhay Castle on charges of treason.